 Both forms result in similar symptoms, though their causes and treatments differ.
 In either case, permanent damage to the lungs can occur if the condition isn’t treated.
 However, depending on the cause, the prognosis for affected dogs is generally good if the underlying cause and symptoms are treated properly.

-If you see the signs in your dog, then you should consult your veterinarian right away so they can diagnose it, find the cause, and begin treatment.
+If you see the signs in your dog, then you must consult your veterinarian right away so they can diagnose it, find the cause, and begin treatment.

 Here’s what you should know about the symptoms, causes, and treatments for pulmonary edema in dogs.